sekhri101/personal-goals/ideas/blog-ideas.md

 - [ ] Leaving tech writing/teaching to be a full-time developer again
 - [ ] Fear and technical writing
 - [ ] How to conference: Hallway tracking
+- [ ] For non-coders: How to read and understand code so you can write about it/reproduce it/edit it

 ## Personal
-- [ ] 🥐 Dealing with massive impostor syndrome at a new job
+- [ ] 🥐 Dealing with massive impostor syndrome at a new job (Submitted to Write the Docs Portland 2018)
 - [ ] 🥐 The Christmas Eve dog attempted rescue
 - [ ] what were your personal "tipping points" that led you to the job you have today?
 - [ ] Supportive spaces (Slacks) and how important they are